The Distributional Reward Critic Framework for Reinforcement Learning Under Perturbed Rewards: Experimental Hyperparameters

 \section{Experimental Hyperparameters}

-In essence, our experimentation is conducted via both the Spinning Up and Stable Baselines3 frameworks, for which we detail their important hyperparameter configurations separately.
-The source codes associated with this work will be released for public access upon acceptance.
+First, we detail the important hyperparameters used by each method specifically.
+Second, our experimentation is conducted via both the Spinning Up and Stable Baselines3 frameworks, for which we detail their important hyperparameter configurations separately.

+\paragraph{Methods} For Surrogate Reward (SR) methods, including SR and SR\_W, there is an important hyperparameter used to rescale the surrogate rewards $\hat{R}=C^{-1}\cdot R$ as discussed in Sec.~\ref{eval_cm}.
+Theoretically, the optimal value of this hyperparameter depends on environments and perturbation ratios, making it not tunable without accessing the true rewards.
+For Pendulum and CartPole they experiment with, we just follow their provided values.
+For Mujoco environments not tested by them, we just set it to 1.
+For the Reward Estimation (RE) method, following the hyperparameters provided by the authors, we introduce a three-layer neural network with 64 hidden neurons for reward estimation and set the learning rate and training iterations to be $1e-3$ and 40.
+For our proposed Distributional Reward Critic (DRC) and General Distributional Reward Critic (GDRC) methods, we do not do any hyperparameter tuning at all.
+Instead, we just follow the ones used by RE.

 \paragraph{Spinning Up} The environments of Hopper-v3, HalfCheetah-v3, Walker2d-v3, and Reacher-v2 are trained using PPO-associated algorithms.
 Adam optimizers are employed for all neural network training processes.
-A total of 4,000 steps per epoch is configured and the agents are trained across 250 epochs, resulting in an aggregate of 1,000,000 interactions.
+A total of 4,000 steps per epoch is configured, and the agents are trained across 500 epochs, resulting in an aggregate of 2,000,000 interactions.
 The maximum episodic length is designated as 1,000.
 Learning rates of 3e-4 and 1e-3 are applied to the policy and the value function respectively, with training conducted over 80 iterations per update.
-The clipping ratio, used in the policy objective, is set at 0.2.
+The clipping ratio used in the policy objective is set at 0.2.
 The GAE-Lambda parameter is set at 0.97.
-For methods incorporating the surrogate reward (SR) method, the reward critic has a learning rate of 1e-3 and trains over 80 iterations.
+For methods incorporating the Surrogate Reward (SR) method, the reward critic has a learning rate of 1e-3 and trains over 80 iterations.
 For those involving a Distributional Reward Critic (DRC), the reward critic adopts a learning rate of 1e-3 and trains over 40 iterations per update.